 Having a paramedic on all shifts also would help solve the problems with documentation of calls and expired equipment.

 "Paramedics know the right way to do those things and they would then be able to act as mentors to the EMTs to ensure that it all gets done the right way," Martin said.

 Three years ago, when he was ambulance administrator for the Peoria Heights Fire Department, Martin worked with PAEMS and its medical director, Cheryl Colbenson, to turn that department from certified basic life support to certified advanced life support.
 That made the Heights the first city- or village-run ambulance service to offer advanced coverage 24 hours a day, seven days a week in Peoria County.

 "That was a great accomplishment," Martin said.
 "The return of Rescue 33 would be bigger than that."

 Meanwhile, on a separate track, the judicial committee of the Chillicothe City Council met late Friday afternoon to recommend a vote on an "ambulance service licensing" ordinance be taken at Monday's council meeting.
 City Attorney Michael Seghetti said that while state statute gives the council the authority to designate an ambulance provider, the new municipal ordinance would give the council the ability to exercise that authority to license and regulate an ambulance service, Seghetti said.

-The ordinance could lead to a future vote where the City Council would have to pick between Rescue 33 and Advanced Medical Transport, the Peoria-based advanced life support ambulance service that took over coverage of the area after the suspension.
+Page 2 of 2 - The ordinance could lead to a future vote where the City Council would have to pick between Rescue 33 and Advanced Medical Transport, the Peoria-based advanced life support ambulance service that took over coverage of the area after the suspension.

 However, the ambulance coverage area is larger than the city of Chillicothe.
 The village of Hopewell and five surrounding townships have all expressed support of a re-licensed Rescue 33.